Community Infrastructure Levy

 The amount of CIL liable is also dependent on where the development is located within the District, the type of use proposed, the amount of floorspace that is being created and the amount that is being lost i.e. through demolition.
 For information about the CIL rates within your area please refer to the CIL Charging Schedule.

 What does CIL Fund?

 Regulation 123 of the CIL Regulations provides for charging authorities to set out a list of those projects or types of infrastructure that it intends to fund (either in whole or part) through the levy.
 The CIL is intended to supplement other funding streams to ensure that new community infrastructure can be provided to support local growth and to give councils and communities more choice and flexibility in how infrastructure is funded.

 The South Worcestershire Infrastructure Delivery Plan (SWIDP) identifies the infrastructure needed to deliver the growth set out in the South Worcestershire Development Plan (SWDP).
 The levy will help to fund these requirements.

 The CIL also needs to be informed by viability evidence.
 The south Worcestershire authorities need to be able to explain how their proposed levy rate (or rates) will contribute towards the implementation of the SWDP and support development across the area by striking an appropriate balance between the additional investment needed to support development and the potential effects on the viability of development.

-Further details relating to all CIL consultations carried out to date can be found on the CIL consultations page.
+All forms relating to CIL can be found on the Planning Portal Website.